-Summer Reading 2014
+Summer Reading 2015

 Below, you will find an explanation for how the summer reading program works, what you will need to do, and how you will be assessed.

 Why do we do this?Reading is a SKILL that you will use the rest of your life, particularly when it comes to your future careers.
-Some of us associate reading only with a school activity, but (GASP!) many people read for enjoyment.
+Some of us associate reading only with a school activity, but many people read for enjoyment (really, it’s true.
+Says so on the internet).
 We believe that the best way to develop both the skill and love of reading is to expose students to a variety of books, and hopefully, they will find a genre, author, or character they can relate to and keep reading.
 And HELLO!
 We’re a college prep school.
 Getting into college isn’t just about getting the grades; it is about being prepared for the work load.
 In college you have to read a lot – a whole lot! (and guess what, a lot of what you read for college isn’t summarized on SparkNotes).

 Is this graded?You betcha!
 You will be graded over your summer reading.
-When you return to school next fall, your English teacher will collect the attached form that lists the three books you read.
+When you return to school next fall, your English teacher will collect the attached form that lists the book you read.
 Your teacher may then have you write an assignment related to summer reading that will be worth a grade.
 Each teacher will have his/her own method for assessing you, although in most cases it will involve an essay or some type of writing assignment (and you can bet that summarizing SparkNotes won’t be an option).

 If you have questions regarding summer reading, please ask an English teacher or Mr. Lum.